EtteGit/EnragedRabbitProject/Documentation/Build_Guide/Build_guide.md

 # Calibration/Setup

-## Loading patches/Determine buffer need.
+## Loading patches/Determine buffer need

-In general you need enough buffer to support filament rewind from the tool head back to the carrot feeder.
+In general you need enough buffer to support filament rewind from the toolhead back to the carrot feeder.
 Plus an additional 10 cm.
-This will be determined by the length of the Bowden from the carrot feeder to the head and the placement of the feeder.
-In testing you need a loop on the wheel for every 30cm of filament.
+This will be determined by the length of the reverse bowden (from the carrot feeder to the toolhead) and the placement of the feeder.
+In practice you need a loop on the buffer wheel for every 30cm of filament.

-**(Bowden length in cm + 10cm)/30= (Loops needed rounded up to next full number)**
+**(Bowden length in cm + 10cm)/30 = (Loops needed rounded up to next full number)**

 ## Rotation distance

  Just like a standard extruder you need to tune the step distance.

-1.Feed some filament into the first channel without PTFE tube on it.
-At least 120 mm worth
+ 1. . ercf_home

-2. ercf_home
+2.  select_tool Value=0

-3. select_tool Value=0
+3. LOAD_FILAMENT_TO_ERCF

-4. Measure from the ecas out 120 mm on the filament and mark the filament with a marker
+4. Unplug the ptfe tube at the ERCF selector exit and cut flush the filament at the ECAS output (use the ECAS as the reference for the cut)

-5. Use “MANUAL_STEPPER STEPPER=gear_stepper SET_POSTION=0” To 0 the current location.
+5. MOVE_GEAR_REL VALUE=100 this will extrude 100mm (pre_calibration, so the real value can be different) worth of filament

-6. Use “MANUAL_STEPPER STEPPER=gear_stepper MOVE=100”
+6. Cut flush again, at the ECAS, the chunk of filament that has been pushed by the previous command

-7. Measure the distance from the ecas to the mark.
+7. Measure the length of the filament you just cut

-8. (Current step_distance x 100)/(120 - remaining measurement)= New Step_distance
+8. (Current step_distance x 100)/(measured length in mm)= New Step_distance

 9. Modify gear stepper step distance in ercf_hardware.cfg and save and restart.